maschall/maschall.github.io/_posts/2015-05-11-10-lessons-a-fraternity-taught-me-about-runnin-an-organization.md

 When I was pledging the pledging class had to do some kind project to improve the chapter house, we chose to tile one of the bathroom floors that had been carpet.

-__Have new hires take time to improve their organization and suroundings, they start to take ownership and the current employees will show appreciation to them for it.__
+__Have new hires take time to improve their organization and surroundings, they start to take ownership and the current employees will show appreciation to them for it.__

 ## Secrets, oaths, and handshakes bind people that have never met before